 Many programs have OTs involved in the provision of seating and wheelchair prescription and wheelchair mobility such as the Intensive Care Unit, Complex Continuing Care and the Brain and Spinal Cord services.

-OTs are integral to the practices in specialty clinics such as those for persons with spasticity (University Centre, Toronto Rehab), seating and wheelchair needs (Lyndhurst Centre, Toronto Rehab), augmentative communication (Lyndhurst and Bickel Centre) and hand therapy (TWH).
+OTs are integral to the practices in specialty clinics such as those for persons with spasticity (University Centre - Toronto Rehab), seating and wheelchair needs (Lyndhurst Centre - Toronto Rehab), augmentative communication (Lyndhurst and Bickle Centre - Toronto Rehab) and hand therapy (TWH).